 The Batwa Trail – Mgahinga Gorilla National Park

 The Batwa Trail is a cultural experience tour in Mgahinga Gorilla National Park.
-The cultural tour takes visitors through the lifestyle of the Batwa forest peoples before they were evicted from the forests in the early 1990s.
+The cultural tour takes visitors through the Batwa forest peoples’ lifestyle before they were evicted from the forests in the early 1990s.
 The Batwa livelihoods solely depended on the forest economy mainly through hunting and fruit gathering until they were removed from their ancestral homes.